scrollwm/scrollfx/README.md

 ### General Options

+`align_reset_auto`: default is `no` (`false`).
+If `true`, every time you change focus, any active alignment (`align` command) will be reset automatically, without any need to call `align reset`, for a behavior similar to hyprscroller's.

+`cursor_shake_magnify <true|false>`: Default value is `false`.
+If `true`, shaking the cursor will magnify it.
+It can be useful to find the location of the cursor on very big displays.

+`cycle_size_wrap <true|false>`: Default value is `false`.
+Enables wrapping sizes in the `cycle_size` command.
+Incrementing from the last available size will start again from the beginning, and decrementing the first one will move to the last.

-`fullscreen_movefocus`: default is `true`.
+`fullscreen_movefocus <true}false> [follow|nofollow]`: default is `true`.
 If `true`, changing focus while in full screen mode will keep full screen status for the new window.
 You can use overview/jump while in full screen mode to move to other window, making it full screen too.

-`align_reset_auto`: default is `no` (`false`).
-If `true`, every time you change focus, any active alignment (`align` command) will be reset automatically, without any need to call `align reset`, for a behavior similar to hyprscroller's.
+`maximize_if_single <true|false>`: Default value is `false`.
+If `true`, whenever there is a single tiling window in the workspace, it will be maximized, unless you explicitly resize	it.

+`workspace_next_on_output_create_empty <true|false>`: The default is `true`.
+If `true`, when calling `workspace next_on_output`,	if the current workspace is the last one, it will create a new workspace	instead	of wrapping to the first one.
+The new workspace will be the first unused one for that output.
+If `false`, instead of creating a new workspace, it will focus on the first one.

 ### Workspace Options